ilyess-sellami/SurfaceScan/README.md

 | **Aggregate**  | `aggregate_data`                             | Merge multiple host outputs into one dataset          | Python         |
 | **Visualize**  | `visualize_data`                             | Generate HTML dashboard or CSV/PDF reports            | Python/HTML    |

+Each script should:

+- Use safe, read-only commands (no destructive actions).
+- Accept `--output` and `--format` flags.
+- Return valid JSON (or JSONL) that follows the repo’s schema (see `/docs/schema.md`).